12 Free Seeds With Every Order

 Height: 3 - 4 metres outdoors

-Characteristics: tall; green and purple phenotypes, with unusual aromas; mild high
+Characteristics: tall; green and purple phenotypes, with unusual aromas; centred high

-This is an unusual 'drug' landrace from the highlands of Northern Thailand and the nearby border regions of Burma.
-It may have originated through Yunnanese chinensis landaces hybridising with narrow-leaflet Thai ganja cultigens.
-This is a process through which some Indochinese ganja landraces are thought to have originated.
+This is an unusual ‘drug’ landrace from the highlands of Northern Thailand and the nearby border regions of Burma.
+It may have resulted through hybridisation of Yunnanese ‘chinensis’ fibre-seed and Thai ganja landraces.
+This is a process through which some Indochinese cultigens are believed to have originated.

 This landrace is cultivated by various ethnic groups in this highland border region, including the Lahu, a trans-border hilltribe living in northern Thailand, northern Laos, Burma and Yunnan.
-Its appearance and effect are markedly different from those of the Thai-Lao ganja genepool of the Mekong region of Northeast Thailand.
+The appearance and effect of this strain are markedly different from those of the famous Thai-Lao ganja plants of the Mekong region of Northeast Thailand.

 Highland Thai can grow exceptionally tall outdoors, given space, potentially reaching over 4 metres.
 Plants can have notably broader leaflets than typical Thai ganja plants.
 Seeds are large and stems are hollow, also suggesting a genetic connection to Yunnanese seed and fibre landraces.
 Planted close or in restricted areas, plants grow to a single stem.